monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

 Once this is done, monitis-m3 can be run:

+ # monitis-m3 --dry-run --once /usr/share/doc/perl-MonitisMonitorManager-3.6/eg/etc_file_monitor.xml

+On Debian/Ubuntu the documentation directory differ slightly:

- # monitis-m3 --dry-run --once /usr/share/doc/perl-MonitisMonitorManager-3.4/eg/etc_file_monitor.xml
+ # monitis-m3 --dry-run --once /usr/share/doc/libmonitismonitormanager-perl/examples/etc_file_monitor.xml

 monitis-m3 takes a few parameters, to see them all, run: